wallarm/product-documentation/docs/4.6/fast/en/dsl/points/principles.md

     For the `GET http://example.com/login/?Uid=01234` request, the `GET_Uid_value` point refers to the `Uid` query string parameter.

-    > #### Info:: Escaping special symbols
+    !!! info "Escaping special symbols"
-    > Some of the service symbols might require escaping when used in points.
+        Some of the service symbols might require escaping when used in points.
 To get detailed information, proceed to the documentation on the [Ruby programming language regular expressions][link-ruby].

 *   A point can be placed into the extension in the following ways:
     *   surrounded by the `"` symbols.